 But for basic R&D projects no one knows the maximum/distribution.
 So what we can do?
 If you don't know the distribution, determine a DISCOVERY PHASE, then pick first project > MAX IN DISCOVERY.
 This is known as the Secretary Problem.
 It is the reservation wage with less information.
+The key question becomes how big to make the discovery phase.
+If have 30 objects, unlikely 1 and not 30.
+Something in between.

-You want the research project with highest payoff.
+In R&D decision, you want the research project with highest payoff.
 You have a list of projects but do not know the distribution of payoffs.
-You take on a project or reject it on the spot.
-You cannot turn down the project and then go back and undertake it.
-How can you maximize the probability of getting the best project?

-The optimal strategy divides search into two stages: a discovery stage where you use information to select the reservation wage and a decision stage where you choose first project with value greater than reservation wage.
+You undertake a project or reject it on the spot.
+No going back on project.
+To maximize the probability of getting the best project, divide projects into discovery stage where you use information to select the reservation wage and a decision stage where you choose first project with value > reservation wage.
+The solution is to take the first 1/e ($\sim 37\%$) of projects as discovery, then pick the next one that exceeds the reservation wage.
+The probability this is the best is 1/e as N-> infinite.
+With smaller numbers you do better.

-Universities sometimes make "exploding offers": take my offer now or I withdraw it tomorrow when they want a candidate whom they fear will take MIT/H/P etc's offer over theirs.
+1Universities sometimes make "exploding offers": take my offer now or I withdraw it tomorrow when they want a candidate whom they fear will take MIT/H/P etc's offer over theirs.
 When do you accept the exploding offer?